GillySpace27/fluxpype/README.md

 If python doesn't see the fluxpype module, try running:

-> python3 -m pip3 install -e .
+> python3 -m pip install -e .

 Another simple test you can run is to type